 File system results are served by the user interface layer.
 It will contact the file system to retrieve the requested file and download it to the search user browser.

 Apache Tika is used to convert binary document formats to text.
-Additional filtering can be applied using Funnelback extensions and plugins.
+Additional filtering can be applied using Funnelback plugins.